knuckleswtf/scribe/docs/config.md

 ..
 Tip:: Alternatively, you can set example values for parameters when `documenting them <documenting.html>`_.
 ```

-### `routeMatcher`
-The route matcher class provides the algorithm that determines what routes should be documented.
-The default matcher used is the included `\Knuckles\Scribe\Matching\RouteMatcher::class`, and you can provide your own custom implementation if you wish to programmatically change the algorithm.
-The provided matcher should be an instance of `\Knuckles\Scribe\Matching\RouteMatcherInterface`.

 ### `fractal`
 This section only applies if you're using [transformers](https://fractal.thephpleague.com/transformers/) for your API (via the league/fractal package), and documenting responses with `@transformer` and `@transformerCollection`.
 Here, you configure how responses are transformed.